This event has been canceled due to the death of the guest of honor.

 At the Canton Public Library, we celebrate during Black History Month with a performance by the Canton Christian Fellowship Praise Choir on Thursday, February 2 and a visit from local author Carol Mull on Thursday, February 9 when she will discuss her new book, The Underground Railroad in Michigan.

-- You must be in third through twelfth grade
+- You must be in 3rd through 12th grade

 - If you are under 12, your parent must remain in the library

 - You must bring the assignment and any other needed materials

 It was nearly a year ago when a tragic shooting took place at a political event in Tuscan, Arizona.
 Six people died and many more were wounded, including first time congresswoman, Gabrielle Giffords.
 She was horribly wounded with little chance of survival, let alone recovery.
 This is the extraordinarily moving story of public service, love, strength, hope and the long, hard road toward recovery as told by Gabby Giffords, her space shuttle commander husband, Mark Kelly and author and Wall Street Journal columnist, Jeffrey Zaslow.

 Gabby: A Story of Courage and Hope by Gabrielle Giffords, Mark Kelly, and Jeffrey Zaslow